 For many women, high heels are one fashion accessory they can’t live without.
 While it no doubt adds a striking and elegant element to any outfit, they are considered orthopedically unsound.

-When worn excessively and for long periods, it can affect the posture by pushing the center of mass in the body forward, taking the hips and body out of alignment.
+When worn excessively and for long periods, it can affect the posture by pushing the centre of mass in the body forward, taking the hips and body out of alignment.
 In addition, while high heels can make the wearer appear taller and make the legs look longer, it also puts more pressure on the forefoot the higher they are.
 Since it will force the calf muscles to contract and adjust to the angle of the ankle, it can cause the calf muscles to shorten and tighten.
-This may improves the contour of the calf but can lead to other issues associated with an over-tight Achilles tendon.
+This may improve the contour of the calf but can lead to other issues associated with an over-tight Achilles tendon.